Salmon Fishing In Michigan: A Complete Guide

 Alex From Fire Plug Charters with a nice River Salmon.

 Chinook Salmon – also known as kings or king salmon due to their size, they are often the earliest of the salmon to enter the rivers.
-They are sometimes followed by rainbow trout and great lakes brown trout making them a double target.
+They are sometimes followed by rainbow trout and Great Lakes migratory brown trout.

-September and October are prime months on most rivers, but on some rivers and under the right conditions, some chinook salmon will run up the rivers in July and August.
-Most rivers and streams in Michigan will get runs of Chinook salmon with some getting bigger runs.
-See below for some of the best rivers.
+September and October are prime months on most rivers, but on some rivers and under the right conditions, some chinook salmon will run up colder rivers in August.

 An Alaskan Silver salmon